Adoption and the LGBT Community

 - Single: an unmarried person adopts a child

 - Joint Adoption: a married or unmarried gay couple petitions to adopt a child

 - Second Parent Adoption: one parents adopts as a single and then the second parent petitions to adopt the child and share full parental responsibilities

-Some states specifically allow gays and lesbians to adopt, while others have explicit restrictions on adoptions by gays and lesbians.
+Some states specifically allow gays and lesbians to adopt, while others have explicit restrictions on adoptions by those in the LGBTQ community.
 Other states don’t allow same sex couples to jointly adopt, but do not prohibit gay and lesbian singles from adopting.
 The vast majority of states do not mention homosexuality or sexual orientation in their adoption statutes, therefore legality and what is allowed is determined by case law or court rulings.
 Few states have statutes that specifically address second parent adoptions.
 The Human Rights Campaign maintains a current map of the gay adoption laws by state.

-Unless there is a specific state statute allowing or disallowing adoption by gays and lesbians or a ruling by the state Supreme Court, you are somewhat at the mercy of the family court judge that will be hearing your adoption case.
-Acceptance of LGBT adoptions is increasing, especially with single or second parent adoptions.
-The best way to find out about where you live is to ask gay friendly adoption agencies or other gay adoptive families in your area.
+Unless there is a specific state statute allowing or disallowing adoption by LGBTQs or a ruling by the state Supreme Court, you are somewhat at the mercy of the family court judge that will be hearing your adoption case.
+Acceptance of LGBTQ adoptions is increasing, especially with single or second parent adoptions.
+The best way to find out about where you live is to ask gay friendly adoption agencies or other LGBTQ adoptive families in your area.

 In a strange twist on logic and common sense, it is possible for marriage to work against your efforts to adopt.
 It depends on the marriage recognition laws, adoption statutes and case laws in your state.
 Contact gay parenting support groups and see what others have found and then contact an adoption attorney.
 Make sure that the attorney specializes in adoption.